What's New In Angular 8.0 And How To Upgrade To Angular 8

 1. It will provide the faster compilation (probably released in Angular 9)

-2. Much more improved type checking in templates so that we can catch more errors at the build time and prevent the user to face those errors at runtime. (probably released in Angular 9).
+2. Much more improved type checking in templates so that we can catch more errors at the build time and prevent the user from facing those errors at runtime. (probably released in Angular 9).

 3. Smaller bundle size compared to the current compiled bundled size.

-4. Also, provide backward compatibility since as rumors Google already used more than 600 application which is developed in Angular.
+4. Also, provides backward compatibility since as rumors Google already used more than 600 applications developed in Angular.

-5. Also, the code generated by the Angular compiler is now much easier human to read and understand.
+5. Also, the code generated by the Angular compiler is now much easier for humans to read and understand.

 6. The last but most favorite feature of me is that we can debug the templates.
 I am quite sure these features will be liked by many developers like me.

-This command intimate Angular CLI store the following configuration in the tsconfig.json file.
+This command intimate Angular CLI stores the following configuration in the tsconfig.json file.

 Bazel Support

 1. It will provide a faster build time.
-It will normally take time for the first build but taking less time from the concurrent builds.
+It will normally take time for the first build but takes less time for the concurrent builds.

 2. Using this tool, we can able to build the application as an incremental build and deploy only what has been changed rather than the entire app.